mwclient/mwclient/README.rst

 mwclient is a Python client to the `MediaWiki API <//mediawiki.org/wiki/API>`_ which provides access to most API functionality.
-It depends heavily on Bob Ippolito's `SimpleJSON <//github.com/simplejson/simplejson>`_, requires Python 2.4 and supports MediaWiki 1.11 and above.
+It requires Python 2.6 or 2.7 (Python 3.x support planned) and supports MediaWiki 1.16 and above.
 For functions not available in the current MediaWiki, a ``MediaWikiVersionError`` is raised.

 This framework was written by Bryan Tong Minh, who released the latest stable